Trevrosa/repakstrap/README.md

 - will return the same exit code repak does
 - will update repak for you when updates are found
 - only do update checks *at most* once every hour
-- not any slower than repak when updates are not checked.
+- only ~1ms slower startup when updates are not checked.

 ## usage